Nissan Serena: Reputation

 The Nissan Serena Mk1 is said to have an image problem by some, in particular Fifth Gear presenter Quentin Willson, who remarked in a 1997 Top Gear episode that "...the Nissan Serena was about as seductive as a skip and as desirable as an old shoe."

 By 2000, the Nissan Serena was described as the worst new car sale on Britain, by Top Gears Buyers Guide, with "absolutely nothing to recommend it for".

 Although the Nissan Serena handles better than most people expect it to (due to its mid-mounted engine), its power-to-weight ratio is particularly poor, as shown by the 0–100 km/h averages listed below.
 For those wanting performance cars, the only models with marginally acceptable acceleration are powered by the SR20DE engine, but all models are acceptable for the target family-car user, as shown by sales figures.

-Nissan Largo
+Nissan Largo (W30)

+The rebodied version called the Largo was unveilled in 21 May 1993.
+The available trim levels, from lowest to highest, were RX-G, SX-G and Grandage.
+In Japan, the W30 Largo held the position of the top-of-the-line model among Nissan's minivans.

+The Recreational Vehicle "Umibozu" was released in 1994, features a front guard bar and large fog lamps.
+In addition, an 8-seat variant called the Plus was also released.

+The Largo was available with either a 2.4 L KA24DE I4 petrol produces 145 PS, and a 2.0 L CD20ETi, produces 105 PS and 242 Nm.
+Both engines use a mid-engine layout (under the front seat).

+The Nissan Largo got a minor facelift on 21 October 1996.
+The Highway Star variant was added from 1995.

-Largo was the model name used for a Nissan passenger van based on the C23 Serena between 1992 and 1998.
-Unlike the previous Largo, which was essentially a widened C22 Nissan Vanette, the W30 Largo was a totally rebodied, wider Serena with more equipment such as four-wheel-drive.
+Unlike the previous Largo, which was essentially a widened C22 Nissan Vanette Largo, the W30 Largo was a totally rebodied, wider Serena with more equipment such as four-wheel-drive.
 It was exclusive to Nissan Satio Store locations as a large load carrying vehicle next to the Sunny.

-The Largo was available with either a 2.4-litre petrol or a 2.0-litre turbo-diesel, both mid engined (under the front seats).
+Production was ceased in May 1999.